-We have multiple post-doc positions available at the moment.
-All positions are for two years with a possibility to extend for a third year.
-The post-docs are expected to work on one or more of the following topics:
+One post-doc position is available at the moment.
+The position is for two years with a possibility to extend for a third year.
+The post-doc is expected to work on one or more of the following topics:

 2. Collective behavior and group decision making.
 The ideal candidates should be interested and have experience in studying the decision processes of groups or teams; prior research experience in “the wisdom of crowds” is a plus but not necessary.